AkshayDevkate/PM4PY_for_ProcessMining/README.md

   __2. Inductive Miner__

-   In PM4Py, we offer an implementation of the inductive miner (IM), of the inductive miner infrequent (IMf), and of the inductive miner directly-follows (IMd) algorithm.
+   PM4Py,  offer an implementation of the inductive miner (IM), of the inductive miner infrequent (IMf), and of the inductive miner directly-follows (IMd)    algorithm.
 The papers describing the approaches are the following:

    *Inducitve Miner: [Discovering block-structured process models from event logs-a constructive approach](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.396.197&rep=rep1&type=pdf)*